EleanorJi/2025s2_gi-Project2_3D-Miniature-Game/README.md

 ### Progression

 -   **Level structure:**
-    -   **Tutorial Level: ~1 min:** Set in a simplified environment to teach the player the core controls: WASD movement, Space for jumping, and C for grabbing objects.
+    -   **Tutorial Level: ~1 min:** Set in a simplified environment to teach the player the core controls: MOUSE to adjust viewpoint,WASD movement, Space for jumping, and C for grabbing objects.
     -   **Teaching level (kitchen area) 1.5-2min:** Introduces environmental hazards and basic puzzles using the learned controls.
     -   **Main level (outdoor mixed environment) 4-6min :** Integrates shrubbery and street elements, and introduces a complete summoning mechanism
-    -   **Ultimate Challenge (Dock Boss Battle) 2-4min:** Requires the comprehensive application of all the skills learned so far
+    -   **Ultimate Challenge (Beach Boss Battle) 1-2min:** Requires the comprehensive application of all the skills learned so far
 -   **Difficulty assessment:**
     -   Gradual introduction of new mechanisms.
     -   Each mechanism offers ample opportunities for practice.